Those of you who’ve read our articles for any length of time know that we’re certainly advocates for shipping container homes.

 If you are planning to live in a remote area, building on-site comes with numerous challenges: contractors are difficult to find or expensive to have travel, shipping your materials and supplies is expensive, and the availability of electrical power and water necessary for construction can be limited.

 Instead, you can convert your shipping containers in an urban area and then once the fabrication/modifications are complete, you can transport your finished home to your land.
+Or you can pay a company to build it for you at their factory, then ship you the finished container home.

 This allows you to live in places where traditional brick homes couldn’t be built.